pocomane/brewed-in-the-apocalypse/bita.md

 ```

 __Sway a NPC__ - When you, a protagonist, try to convince someone leveraging
-something, you tell what you want them to do, you give them a reason,
-then __Face the uncertain__:
+something, you tell what you want em to do, you give em a reason, then __Face the uncertain__:

-- On Success, they’ll go along with you, unless or until some fact or action
+- On Success, ey will go along with you, unless or until some fact or action
-  betrays the reason you gave them.
+  betrays the reason you gave em.
-- On Twist, they’ll go along with you, but they need some concrete
+- On Twist, ey will go along with you, but ey need some concrete assurance,
-  assurance, corroboration, or evidence first.
+  corroboration, or evidence first.

 This move applies also when you tray to manipulate, bluff, fast-talk, lie or
 threaten with the violence someone.